sanikag27/sanikag27/README.md

 -->

 # 💫 About Me:
-- 🔭 Hey, I am Sanika and I enjoy exploring complex data, uncovering patterns and trends, and building intelligent solutions that turn information into actionable insights.
+- 🔭 Hey, I am Sanika Gokakkar and I enjoy exploring complex data, uncovering patterns and trends, and building intelligent solutions that turn information into actionable insights.
 - 🤔 I am looking to collaborate on projects involving computational optimization, AI applications, or data-driven solutions.
 - ⚡ My goal is to translate complex data into insights that non-technical users can understand, bridging the gap between technical systems and stakeholders who rely on them through clear visualizations, dashboards, and intuitive tools that make data actionable and meaningful.